|Back to: Thai Culture | Thai Ladies | Thai Wedding|

 Sexy Student Uniforms – Girls Outfits

 Just in 2009, top two Thailand universities Chulalongkorn (CU) and Thammasat (TU) engaged in social clampdown campaign to tackle the issue of uniform's code and how the outfits are worn.
-They asked students to dress more modestly trying to prevent female students from wearing provocative mini-skirts and tight white shirts.
+They asked students to dress more modestly trying to prevent female students from wearing provocative mini-skirts and tight, see-through white shirts.
 So tight in the bust that they seem to challenge the strength of both fabric and buttons (so they say).

 Cultural Appropriateness and Natural Instincts

 The girls, on the other hand, are trying to exercise and exhibit their skills and abilities in following the fashion trends.
 Such is a common habit among those going into adulthood.
 To distinguish themselves from their younger sisters and to make them look more attractive, students often modify their iniforms (stretching the dress code to its limit) making the skirt shorter and the shirt tighter.
 The pretty ones favor a very short revealing skirt and a slim-fit blouse that allow parts of their body to be easily seen.